NVIDIA/bionemo-framework/sub-packages/bionemo-size-aware-batching/README.md

 Iterate over batches of indices.

-This function yields batches of indices that do not exceed the maximum total size.
+This function yields batches of indices of elements with sizes from each bucket range.

 **Yields**:

-- `List[int]` - A batch of indices that do not exceed the maximum total size.
+- `List[int]` - A batch of indices of elements with sizes from each bucket range.